 Japanese artist Katsushika Hokusai, internationally renowned today for his woodblock print series Thirty-Six Views of Mt.
 Fuji, also included birds in his works, such as Cranes on a Snowy Pine, Willow and Birds, and Hydrangea and Swallow (17).
 Several of Hokusai’s contemporaries, such as Maruyama Okyo and Shibata Zeshin, produced memorable paintings featuring crows, birds that are also part of Western masterpieces like Pieter Bruegel the Elder’s Hunters in the Snow, Pablo Picasso’s Woman and a Crow, and what is likely Vincent van Gogh’s last work, Wheatfield with Crows—though, Cocker offers details that suggest that the latter’s subject matter may instead be rooks (18).

 Over the past two hundred years, artistic depictions of birds have become much more varied in style.
 Some works, such as Salvador Dali’s 1949 painting Leda Atomica, reinterpret a popular, recurring theme in literature and art, in this case the “Leda and the Swan” myth.
-Dali’s swan is rendered in near-realistic detail, an aspect quite unusual for much of 20th-century Western fine art.
+Dali’s swan is rendered in near-realistic detail, an aspect quite unusual for much of twentieth-century Western fine art.

 More, however, can often be stated with less.
 This, for instance, is the case with Henri Matisse’s 1947 Les Oiseaux (“The Birds”).
 The painting’s beauty clearly lies in its simplicity, as white, dove-like shapes flutter on a field of blue sky.
 The same holds true with Paul Klee’s 1922 Twittering Machine (19), but with different results.
 Whereas Matisse, I think, evokes a warm sense of child-like innocence with his painting, Klee’s simple lines illustrating mechanical birds perched on a crankshaft create a rather unsettling effect, his work a possible symbolic statement on humankind’s naïve subjugation of nature.